Olivier Douillard from AIM45 tells us how Warp 10 helps them analyze ocean races data.

 What were the decisive criteria that made you choose Warp 10 rather than another solution for AIM45?

-Olivier: It is clearly a dedicate solution for our time series data.
+Olivier: It is clearly a dedicated solution for our time series data.
 SenX physical proximity is also important to us.

-Discover another company using the Warp 10 platform: Amzair.
+Discover Amzair, another company using the Warp 10 platform.